LindenParkesLab/snaplab.github.io/docs/lab_manual/index.md

 These expectations are designed to keep everyone in the lab moving forward productively and happily.
 Help Linden to help you!

 ### Post-docs
-Linden expects that you will;
+Linden expects that you will:

 1. Commit ~40 hours a week, on average, to your research and lab responsibilities.
 2. Come prepared to meetings to provide updates on your research.